PHILIPP111007/phils_network/README.md

 2. Dark theme.

-3. Lazy loading of posts and messages.
+3. Lazy loading of pages, posts and messages.

 4. You can create a conversation and chat with friends.